 The Banco Santander Foundation and the Bilbao Fine Arts Museum are reactivating The Guest Work programme with a site-specific creation which emerged from the museum's commission to the artist Maider López.
-Arnasa (Breath) is a light installation visible from outside the museum which will be shown every day between sundown and 1 am starting today and throughout the entire summer.
+Arnasa (Breath) is a light installation visible from outside the museum which will be shown every day between 20:15 and 22:00 h am.

 The Banco Santander Foundation and the museum are announcing a new work within The Guest Work partnership programme with the unveiling of a very special work today.
 The participants were Gabriel Zabala, director of Regional Institutional Banking in the Basque Country at Banco Santander; Javier Novo, coordinator of Conservation and Research at the museum; Maider López, artist; and Miguel Zugaza, museum director.

 Within the novel context of the healthcare crisis caused by COVID-19, the museum and the Banco Santander Foundation invited Maider López (San Sebastián, 1975) to create an artistic intervention which interacts with the institution itself, while prompting spectators to reflect on the role of art and museums in society.
 This is the first time—in the 19 years and 63 editions in which The Guest Work has been held—that the museum has specifically created a work which in this case has the added value of being closely tied to both its own space and current events.

 The result is Arnasa (Breath), an installation in which the brightness of the museum's light varies at the pace of breathing.
 Even though the museum is closed and has no humans present, the artist thus suggests that the museum is expanding and contracting and still "breathing", that it is alive and contributing to the communal life around it.
 In the words of its creator: "it is a piece made to be seen from the streets, to look at the museum from the outside and integrate it into the city".